dhagrow/snekcfg/README.md

 a more streamlined user experience.

-Expected options and their types are predefined to prevent errors and minimize repetative logic within your codebase.
+Expected options and their types are predefined to prevent errors and minimize repetitive logic within your codebase.
 This allows for simple, direct access to your configuration within your program without worrying about typos or type conversion.